renatomassaro/blog/content/post/0001_hello_world/index.en.md

 A generic rule-of-thumb I've been using for the past few years is to, whenever possible, define columns based on a descending order of data types size.

-In other words: start with your larger data types first (`int8`, `float8`, `timestamp`) and leave smaller data types to the end.
+In other words: start with larger data types like `int8`, `float8` and `timestamp`, and place smaller types at the end.
 This will naturally align your table.

 ## Does this apply to other databases?